matbun/ProvML/README.md

 prov4ml.log_model(model, "model_name")
 ```

 It sets the model for the current experiment.
 It can be called anywhere before the end of the experiment.
+The same call also logs some model information, such as the number of parameters and the model architecture memory footprint.
+The saving of these information can be toggled with the ```log_model_info = False``` parameter.

 ### General Logging